 You get that Notre Dame Edge by interacting with the students and having a personal experience.
 That’s something truly important to us.

-To deliver on this vision, Notre Dame started with what was most important to a student in their personal journey to becoming a data scientist and designed the degree program with the understanding that many of their students are working professionals who need both flexibility and an efficient learning experience.
-They wanted tools that would help their students not only develop skill mastery but achieve professional growth and personal development.
+To deliver on this vision, Notre Dame designed a degree program with the understanding that many of their students are working professionals who need both flexibility and an efficient learning experience.
+They wanted tools that would help their students master skills but also achieve professional growth and personal development.

-To achieve those goals, the development team applied learning research and evidence-based pedagogy to ensure highly effective learning — clearly articulated learning paths, communication and collaboration tools, interactive content, progress tracking and feedback, a broad range of assessment types, social networking capabilities, standardized navigation, and more.
+The development team applied learning research and evidence-based pedagogy to establish clearly-articulated learning paths, communication and collaboration tools, interactive content, progress tracking and feedback, a broad range of assessment types, social networking capabilities, standardized navigation, and more.

-Finally, they made the online experience consistent with what makes Notre Dame such a unique academic environment — small class size, faculty interaction, and student collaboration.
-And in a tribute to the visual splendor of Notre Dame’s campus, they wanted the online experience to be well designed, easy to use, and visually appealing.
+Finally, they made the online experience consistent with what makes Notre Dame such a unique environment — small class size, faculty interaction, and student collaboration.
+And in a tribute to the visual splendor of Notre Dame’s campus, they wanted a well-designed, easy-to-use, and visually appealing online experience

 An attractive, intuitive, branded dashboard features: